POTS flare-up: Triggers, symptoms, and how to cope

 Symptoms tracking for staying on top of flare-ups

-Tracking symptoms turns scattered experiences into clear patterns you can act on.
-Over time, these insights help you anticipate flare-ups, understand your body, and have more productive conversations with your healthcare provider.
+Over time, these insights help you better understand your body and anticipate flare-ups.
+Recognizing potential patterns and triggers can lead to more productive conversations with your healthcare provider.

 Method #1: Human Health app

-The Human Health app was built for complex conditions like POTS.
 You can log daily symptoms, flare severity, and possible triggers all in one place.
 Over weeks and months, the app organizes your entries into clear trends, helping you see what makes symptoms better or worse.
 With one tap, you can export a practitioner-ready PDF summary, transforming vague memories into data-backed insights that support better care decisions.

 Method #2: Symptom journal